stagenow/docs/edge/source/stageclient.md

 1. Select the Audio tab.
 If this is the first time using this feature, a tour provides help screens that specify technical and environmental requirements for audio staging.

-2. Progress through the instruction screens and select OK to dismiss the tour.
+2. Progress through the instruction screens and select DONE to dismiss the tour.

    ![img](images/operator2b.jpg)